 And that folks, is how an index fund works.
 More questions?
 Get in touch!

-You can read all the nitty gritty on our index funds here.
+Or read all the nitty gritty on our index funds below.